Perseverance rover captures sound of Ingenuity flying on Mars - RFI

 Similarly, explained Mimoun, the new recording of Ingenuity's flight "will be a gold mine for our understanding of the Martian atmosphere."

-NASA made the audio, which was recorded in mono, easier to hear by isolating the pitch of the helicopter blades at 84 hertz, then reducing audio at frequencies below 80 and above 90 hertz.
+NASA enhanced the audio, which was recorded in mono, by isolating the pitch of the helicopter blades at 84 hertz, and reducing audio at frequencies below 80 and above 90 hertz.
 They then increased the volume of the remaining signal.

 Soren Madsen, Perseverance payload development manager at NASA's Jet Propulsion Laboratory, said the recording was an example of how the mission's instruments are able to work in tandem to enhance our understanding of the Red Planet.